 Enter code XMAS20 at checkout to get $20 off your order.
 Purchases must be over $100 in total.
 Subject to availability.
 Omlet ltd. reserves the right to withdraw the offer at any point.
 Omlet cannot take responsibility for third party supplier delays such as courier service.
 Cannot be redeemed on delivery or courses.
 This offer is valid from 8/12/18 until midnight ACT on 9/12/18 only.
 This offer cannot be used on existing discounts or in conjunction with any other offer.

-This entry was posted in Special Offer on December 7th, 2018 by linnearask
+This entry was posted in Offers and promotions on December 7th, 2018 by linnearask

 These delicious Apple and Cinnamon Dog Cookies are a great Christmas treat for your pooch this festive season, and they’re healthy!

 70g coconut flour

 Pinch of cinnamon

 (160 C fan assisted or gas mark 4)